CPK Insurance

 Healthcare, finance, retail, and professional services usually need it most because they store sensitive data, process payments, or rely on connected systems across New Jersey locations.

-The data provided does not show a single statewide cyber minimum for all businesses, but requirements may vary by industry and business size, so your policy should be matched to your operations.
+There is not a single statewide cyber minimum for all businesses, but requirements may vary by industry and business size, so your policy should be matched to your operations.

 Yes, breach response coverage can include notification, credit monitoring, forensic investigation, and legal defense after a covered cyber event, subject to your policy terms.